acrollet/rh/_posts/blog/2008-04-02-taking-notes-bash-vim.md

 ```

-Now, here\'s the other piece.
+Now, here's the other piece.
 Put this in your .vimrc:

     let g:netrw_hide=1
     let g:netrw_list_hide='\.tags$,^\..*'